-The map must be centered visualized by default
+The map must be centered on Amersfoort and zoomed out to be able to see the whole of the Netherlands visualized by default

 The viewer must have a zoom option to zoom in and out on the map

-The viewer must have a “center’ option
+The viewer must have a “center’’ option

-The viewer must have a year slider to manually select a different year
+The viewer must have a year slider to manually select a different year.
+The selected year should be visualized in the info box (see below).

+A select data option must be present

+When option selected it must present all available variables to the user, the user must select one variable to visualize.

-A legendary must be present and explain the color scheme used for plotting the map
+A legend must be present and explain the color scheme used for plotting the map

 A categorical legendary (multiple colors) must be supported